otomight/z01_forum/conception/MakeForum.md

 In order for users to communicate between each other, they'll have to be able to create Posts and Comments which'll only be allowed to registered users.

-I think displaying latest Posts first when accessing the home page is the more coherent course of actionas well as accessing the latest comments for each post first.
+I think displaying latest Posts first when accessing the home page is the more coherent course of action as well as accessing the latest comments for each post first.

 ##### Posts